tomy2105/KnowledgeNotes/cpp/cpp11.md

 Dynamic exception specifications are deprecated (removed in C++17).
 Compile-time specification of non-exception-throwing functions is available with the [`noexcept`](https://en.cppreference.com/w/cpp/language/noexcept_spec) keyword (useful for optimization).

-Beware destructors are implicitly `noexcept(true)` which is backward incompatible, for more see [here](https://akrzemi1.wordpress.com/2013/08/20/noexcept-destructors/).
+A destructor shouldn't throw; a generated destructor is implicitly **noexcept** (independently of what code is in its body) if all of the members of its class have **noexcept** destructors which is backward incompatible, for more see [here](https://akrzemi1.wordpress.com/2013/08/20/noexcept-destructors/).

+It is typically a bad idea to have a move operation throw, so declare those **noexcept** wherever possible.
+A generated copy or move operation is implicitly **noexcept** if all of the copy or move operations it uses on members of its class have **noexcept** destructors.

 ## Some of the references